Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

     collation-server = utf8mb4_general_ci

-Modify above as below
+Modify above as below.

     collation-server = utf8mb4_unicode_ci

-Now press (Ctrl-S) then (Ctrl-X) to exit
+Now press (Ctrl-S) then (Ctrl-X) to exit.

 And also locate my.cnf and edit the below configuration.

     sudo nano /etc/mysql/my.cnf

-Make sure your configuration has the below lines in the file
+Make sure your configuration has the below lines in the file.

     [mysqld]
     character-set-client-handshake = FALSE